 Albion hosts approximately three intercollegiate meets per year - one per discipline.
 Other meets take place (with some variation depending on team) at Lake Erie College (OH), Grand Valley State University (MI), Michigan State University (MI), Oakland University (MI), Oberlin College (OH), the University of Michigan (MI), Western Michigan University (MI), Saginaw Valley State University (MI), and the University of Western Ontario (CAN).

 How long is the show season?

-Meets are held year-round, beginning in the middle of September and going through the beginning of April.
-For IHSA, Regionals, Zones, and Nationals go through the months of April and May.
+Meets are held year-round, beginning at the end of September and going through the beginning of April.
+For IHSA, Regionals, Zones/Semi-Finals and Nationals go through the months of April and May.
 IDA, Regionals and Nationals go through the end of April.
 Students and teams must qualify to compete at each level (Regional – National).

 Can anyone go watch a meet?

 How much does it cost to be on a team?

 Costs for riders is minimal.
 Each team member must pay for two lessons per week with one of our team coaches.
 (The majority of lessons are group; semi-private and private are available.)
 The varsity athletic budget covers all other costs, including travel, entry fees, food and hotels, as well as some parts of the riding uniform.